mattnho9383/clozapine-cardiotoxicity/README.md

 reversible from the deposited files, even though the code that performed it is not included.

-### Multi-probe genes

-The TempO-Seq panel carries more than one probe for some genes; *EGLN3*, for example, is represented by both `EGLN3_88861` and `EGLN3_90114` on plate 16.
-Where several probes mapped to one gene symbol, the probe with the highest mean normalized expression was retained.
-This rule is applied identically in `01_figure1_concentration.R`, `06_enrichment_screen.R` and `08_sensitivity_outlier.R`.

 **4. Table construction — scripted.** `09_faers_tables.R` takes the deduplicated
 workbooks and produces Tables 1, 2 and S2, including all disproportionality statistics.
 Every parsing rule in it was validated against the published tables